-I considered using a Arduino programmable microcomputer but this involved programming the sketch files and while I don’t have a problem with this it seemed overkill.
+I considered using an Arduino programmable microcomputer but this involved programming the sketch files and while I don’t have a problem with this it seemed overkill.

 There are of course a number of commercial ready-to-go ambient sound kits for model railways.
-Train Tech/Gaugemaster’s range of ambient sound modules really add atmosphere, especially the GM782 modern station sounds and 784 urban sounds sets.
+Train-Tech/Gaugemaster’s range of ambient sound modules really adds atmosphere, especially the GM782 modern station sounds and 784 urban sound sets.

-These are very capable modules, and include the ability to play individual sounds from range of preloaded effects or play in a defined sequence .
-If you want specific sounds at specific times and easy set up, I’d recommend these.
-For my layout however I just want a long playing track of background bird song and TBH prefer hacking my own solutions.
+These are very capable modules and include the ability to play individual sounds from a range of preloaded effects or play in a defined sequence.
+If you want specific sounds at specific times and easy set-up, I’d recommend these.
+For my layout, however, I just want a long playing track of background bird song and TBH prefer hacking my own solutions.